 Marina is looking forward to getting to know students on a personal level and working with them individually to find their voice and refine their public speaking skills.
 In her teaching, she aims to create a friendly, comfortable, and approachable environment where everyone can work collaboratively to achieve personal improvement.
 In addition to her love of the law, Marina enjoys international travel to experience different countries and cultures.
 She also enjoys swing dancing, which she teaches in her spare time.

-Hershini is an experienced paralegal and mock trial competitor bound for UCLA School of Law in the fall of 2018.
+Hershini is an experienced paralegal and mock trial competitor who recently completed her JD at UCLA Law School.
 She received her Bachelor of Science degree in Environmental Science and Policy from the University of Maryland.
 During her undergraduate years, Hershini worked for the United Nations Environmental Programme in Washington D.C. where she helped prepare for the 2015 Paris Climate Summit.
 She also spent two years working as a paralegal for the Department of Justice.
-In addition to her work in D.C., Hershini was also a Mock Trial competitor for the University of Maryland for three years, and upon graduation she returned to her hometown of Denver, Colorado where she coached her former high school mock trial team to the state finals.
+In addition to her work in D.C., Hershini was also a Mock Trial competitor for the University of Maryland for three years, and upon graduation, she returned to her hometown of Denver, Colorado where she coached her former high school mock trial team to the state finals.

 As a Colorado native, Hershini enjoys skiing and warming up afterward with vast quantities of chai.